-Trading Book and Pillar I Capital Requirements for Market Risk positions and activities to be included there, accounting principles, reclassification criteria for transferring positions between trading and banking book, trading strategies, rules, procedures and responsibilities for the active management of the trading book, and rules for daily valuation of positions.
-The valuation methodologies and assumptions on the pricing of securities and derivatives are further documented in the Bank's Market & Counterparty Risk Policy.
+Trading Book and Pillar I Capital Requirements for Market Risk

+In its Rules for Trading Portfolio Management, the Bank has clearly defined policies and procedures for the overall management of the trading book, including criteria for specifying positions and activities to be included there, accounting principles, reclassification criteria for transferring positions between trading and banking book, trading strategies, rules, procedures and responsibilities for the active management of the trading book, and rules for daily valuation of positions.
+The document is subject to review and update to reflect the changes in the area introduced by Regulation EU 2019/876.
+The valuation methodologies and assumptions on the pricing of securities and derivatives are documented in the Bank's Market & Counterparty Risk Policy.
 To ensure the tradability of positions included in the trading book, the Bank performs annual aging analysis of bond and equity positions.
 If any material such position has not been traded in the respective time-frame, the reasons for this are subject to additional analysis.
 The Bank also has in place a procedure to check and ensure that no transfers of risk positions between trading and banking books have taken place.